-See Associate of Applied Science section.
+See Associate of Applied Science section of this document.

 Certificate of Applied Science (C.A.S.) and Certificate (C.)

 Certificate of Applied Science and Certificate programs are designed for students who seek to acquire an occupational skill in specified training programs that are shorter in duration and narrower in scope than those leading to an A.A.S.
 Degree.